pytorch/torchchat/docs/MISC.md

   by replacing the modelname with the name of the tokenizer model which is expected to be named `tokenizer.model`.

 * `MODEL_OUT` is a location for outputs from export for server/desktop and/or mobile/edge execution.
-We store exported artifacts here, with extensions .pte for Executorch models, .so for AOT Inductor generated models, and .bin for tokenizers prepared for use with the C++ tokenizers user by `runner-aoti` and `runner-et`.
+We store exported artifacts here, with extensions .pte for ExecuTorch models, .so for AOT Inductor generated models, and .bin for tokenizers prepared for use with the C++ tokenizers user by `runner-aoti` and `runner-et`.

 You can set these variables as follows for the exemplary model15M model from Andrej Karpathy's tinyllamas model family: